msmk0/dfelibs/README.md

 Dr. Fred Edison's incredible useful C++14 libraries
 ===================================================
-May contain traces of industrial strength snake oil
+May contain traces of industrial strength snake oil.

 This is a set of small single-header libraries.
 They require no installation and only need a C++14 compatible compiler.
 To use any of them just copy the